Spousal Sponsorship: Sponsor Your Spouse or Common-Law Partner for Canadian Immigration

 – Biometric Fee: CAD 85

-Once your sponsorship application is approved, your spouse or partner will enjoy several benefits:
+After Sponsorship Approval: once your sponsorship application is approved, your spouse or partner will enjoy multiple benefits (other than living together!)

-They will have the right to live, work, and study in Canada permanently.
+Rights and Responsibilities: your spouse will obtain the right to live, work, and study in Canada permanently.
 They must also respect Canadian laws and fulfill any conditions of their permanent resident status.

 Sponsoring your spouse or partner for Canadian immigration is a big decision, but it can lead to an amazing life together in Canada.
 By getting to know the application process, meeting your obligations as a sponsor, and helping your loved one settle in, you can make this journey a success.
 Together, you can build a new chapter of your life in Canada.